Journalism

 Back Channel is

-a secondary or covert route for the passage of information.
+covert route for the passage of information.
 Back channel

 can also mean a sound or gesture made to give continuity to a conversation